ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 published: true
 tags: [vqgan, machine learning, research, deep learning, neural network, clip vqgan]
 description: |
-    The Vector Quantized Generative Adversarial Network (VQGAN) is a network that allows us to create high-resolution images from text.
-Let me talk about how it works in this post.
+    VQGAN allows us to generate high-resolution images from text, and has now taken art Twitter by storm.
+Let me talk about how it works on a conceptual level in this blog post.
 excerpt: |
-    The Vector Quantized Generative Adversarial Network (VQGAN) is a network that allows us to create high-resolution images from text.
-Let me talk about how it works in this post.
+    VQGAN allows us to generate high-resolution images from text, and has now taken art Twitter by storm.
+Let me talk about how it works on a conceptual level in this blog post.
 ---

 <span class="firstcharacter">T</span>**ext-to-image synthesis has taken ML